 Drug Charges – What happens when I go to Court

 An arrest and receipt of a Drug charge ignites a stressful, overwhelming situation.
-An experienced Drug crimes Attorney will understand how to defend against a prosecution of drug crimes in Virginia.
-Consultation with a defense attorney will provide invaluable information about court, potential penalties and consequences of your drug charge.
+An experienced Fairfax Drug Defense Attorney at Leary Law will understand how to defend against a prosecution of drug crimes in Virginia.
+Consultation with a Fairfax Drug Defense Attorney will provide invaluable information about court, potential penalties and consequences of your drug charge.

 How is someone charged with a drug crimes?